james-voong/evaluate_equation/README.md

 * We are only dealing with positive int values
 * The only operands are + - * / and ()
 * Do not worry about exceeding the memory limit of a long

+# Extra difficult challenge
+* Write a solution that does not use eval()